 - Use the data UMMC had on hand – no matter how dirty or incomplete

 - Integrate the solution into UMMC’s Epic instance

 They got to work.
-Jvion used 835 and 837 data along with lab and medication order data to build the machine learning model.
-UMMC worked to validate the predictions, provide preferences, and deliver data support when needed.
+Jvion worked to fine tune the machine to 12-month AMI risk.
+UMMC worked to validate the machine’s outputs, provide preferences, and deliver data support when needed.

-After just a few months tuning the engine and integrating the predictions into Epic, Dr. Showalter and UMMC can take the entire population of patients and zero in on a target group of 1.5%.
+After just a few months tuning the engine and integrating the machine’s outputs into Epic, Dr. Showalter and UMMC can take the entire population of patients and zero in on a target group of 1.5%.

-Within that group, 75 out of 100 patients are predicted to have a heart attack within 12 months.
+Within that group, 75 out of 100 patients are at risk of a heart attack within 12 months.
 Since the implementation of UMMC’s solution, more than 10,000 patients have had more than 50,000 daily predictions automatically rendered through the EHR.

 “This solution has helped us identify a previously unidentifiable population—patients at risk of an AMI in the next 12 months.
 This population will require new and unique interventions.
 And their identification will allow us to explore the most effective interventions to improve outcomes for this unique group,” said Dr. Showalter.